metasansana/buildpack-ghost-cms-theme/README.md

 In order for the buidpack to detect your app as a Ghost theme, you must have the "ghost-theme" string in your keywords array in the `package.json`.

+### Additions

+You can now include a custom `config.production.json` and `content` folder and they will be merged into the project.

+This is usefull if you want to do things like use a custom storage adapter.

 ### Dokku

 Before pushing your app, you need to specify a few environment variables